Understand how the COVID-19 pandemic and the end of the Coronavirus Job Retention Scheme impacts on redundancy procedures

 - Multiple people doing the same role - all those carrying out the work must be put in the ring fence.
 An employee on furlough cannot be the person automatically selected for redundancy.

 Common mistakes are made where an employer fails to put other employees in a ring fence and selection for redundancy, pre-judging the outcome that somebody may be the best person for the job based on skill and experience and jumping straight from ‘A to B’ without going through a fair process to get to ‘B’.

 The process for consultation will depend upon how many employees are at risk of redundancy.
 Consultation can be carried out on an individual basis where there are under 20 employees proposed to be made redundant in a 90 day period.
 If there are 20 or more employees to be made redundant, a more detailed collective consultation process has to be carried out.

-With many employees continuing to work from home or on furlough, consultation and communication may need to be carried out by video/phone rather than in person.
+With many employees continuing to work from home, consultation and communication may need to be carried out by video/phone rather than in person.
 Documenting discussions during the consultation process continues to be important and may need to be relied on during any appeal or employment tribunal claim.

 8. Stop and consider alternatives before making somebody redundantBefore confirming a redundancy it is important to check that there is no suitable alternative role that the employee could be offered, even if on a lower salary.

 It is their choice to decide whether to take the job (which they would have a legal right to do for a trial period of 4 weeks).
 It is not for the employer to make that decision for them or withhold the opportunity.